Camila (film): Plot

-The film opens with "In memory of Camila O'Gorman and Ladislao Gutiérrez".
+The film opens with the dedication "In memory of Camila O'Gorman and Ladislao Gutiérrez."

-Argentina, c.
-1827: Ana Perichon de O'Gorman is brought from a Brazilian convent to house arrest where she is confined to her room in the hacienda of her estranged son, Adolfo O'Gorman.
-Adolfo, who despises his mother for having had an adulterous affair decades earlier, treats her with unveiled contempt.
-Camila, a baby when her grandmother arrives, later also initially rejects her grandmother.
+Argentina, circa 1827: Ana Perichon de O'Gorman is brought from a Brazilian convent to house arrest, where she is confined to her room in the hacienda of her estranged son, Adolfo O'Gorman.
+Adolfo treats her with unveiled contempt.
+Camila, a baby when her grandmother arrives, also initially rejects her grandmother.
 When Ana asks Camila whether she enjoys love stories, the girl responds that she doesn't know any.

-In 1847, Camila (Susú Pecoraro) is a Buenos Aires socialite.
-Having been raised on her grandmother's stories about her affair with former Colonial Viceroy Santiago de Liniers and their surviving love letters, Camila secretly reads French romance novels and books by political refugees like Esteban Echeverría.
+In 1847, Camila is a Buenos Aires socialite.
+Raised on her grandmother's stories about her affair with former Colonial Viceroy Santiago de Liniers, Camila secretly reads French romance novels and books by political refugees like Esteban Echeverría.
 She is courted by Ignacio, a wealthy man with whom she is not in love.
-Her fellow socialites, who see marriage as a business arrangement, urge her to not let Ignacio get away.
-In reply, Camila bursts into tears as she describes her longing to marry for love and for a husband she could feel proud.
+Her fellow socialites urge her to not let Ignacio get away.
+Camila bursts into tears as she describes her longing to marry for love.
 Her socialite friends are stunned.

-Meanwhile, Adolfo has come to enthusiastically support the far-right single party state led by Caudillo Juan Manuel de Rosas, whom Adolfo praises for restoring order after the Argentine civil wars of the 1810s and 1820s.
-Camila, however, is horrified by the state terrorism which Rosas routinely uses against real and imagined opposition.
-She openly expresses these views, which always enrages her father, who constantly reprimands her for doing things that are "not for women."
-One day, during confession, she meets a Jesuit priest, Father Ladislao Gutiérrez (Imanol Arias).
-Camila immediately develops a crush on him, but after hearing Fr.
-Ladislao furiously denounce Rosas' death squads from the pulpit as she wishes she could, she falls deeply in love.
+Meanwhile, Adolfo supports the far-right single-party state led by Caudillo Juan Manuel de Rosas.
+Camila, however, is horrified by the state terrorism which Rosas routinely uses against opposition.
+She openly expresses these views, which enrages her father.
+One day, during confession, she meets a Jesuit priest, Father Ladislao Gutiérrez.
+Camila immediately develops a crush on him.
 Fr.
 Ladislao first rebukes Camila when she comes on to him and feels deeply ashamed that he returns her feelings.
 He attempts to do penance with a whip before sinking into a life-threatening fever.